Written by Terry Smith

 2. Kookaburra Waterproof Garden Sun Shade Sail

 Like Greenbay, Kookaburra are another well-known name when it comes to affordable, high quality shade sails.
 This particular model is available in various shapes and sizes that you can check by clicking the link we provided.
 We tested the 3m x 2m rectangle at my friend’s place and hooked it up to his house on one side and his washing line pole and a tree on the other.
+When I reviewed and tested this a couple of years ago, I was impressed, I have since decided this is better than the Greenbay and so moved it up to second in my ranks – I feel it’s justifiable given the last couple of years Kookaburra have proven themselves.

 Getting a good tension across the shade sail didn’t prove too difficult and was helped by the all four sides being strapped for just this purpose.
-We used tensioners and a nylon rope that weren’t included in the packaging but thankfully this sail comes with hardwearing D-rings which are, made of the same 304 stainless steel as the Greenbay model above.
+We used tensioners and a nylon rope that weren’t included in the packaging but thankfully this sail comes with hardwearing D-rings which are, made of the same 304 stainless steel as the Greenbay model below.

 This waterproofing comes at a slight cost of breathability because of the tightness of the weave that keeps the water off you.
 The difference wasn’t really noticeable and I personally didn’t mind it at all.
 I much prefer to have something that is going to keep me dry should it rain, actually that should read ‘when’ it rains, than a shade sail that keeps you a bit cooler but leaks when wet.
 If you’re living in Spain or somewhere like that, the breathability of a fabric might make a difference, but here in the UK?
 I doubt it.